zoo

 Three generations of family went to Tohoku Safari Park!
 [Nihonmatsu City, Fukushima Prefecture]

-Three generations of my family visited Tohoku Safari Park in Fukushima Prefecture.
+My family and I visited Tohoku Safari Park in Fukushima Prefecture, spanning three generations.

-In this article, we'll introduce the highlights of the park.
+In this article, I'll introduce the highlights of Tohoku Safari Park.

 What is Tohoku Safari Park?